johnolinda/relationships-small-group-study/02-the-problem-and-the-solution.md

 When we are our own source of truth and wisdom, we forsake the humble, teachable spirit that is vital to a good relationship.
 We always take the role of mentor and give the impression that we have little - if anything - to learn from others.

-**DISCUSSION QUESTION:** *How do we see this attitude in Shane and Kristin?
+**DISCUSSION QUESTION:** *How do Shane and Kristin show that they are self-taught?
 (They don't listen to each other's perspectives and they don't make an effort to understand the view of the other)*

 We said earlier that relationships can be a means of diagnosing our own weaknesses.
 The chart in your notes summarizes the effects sin has on a person and his relationships.
 Using this chart, let's take a few minutes to make a diagnosis of our own sinful condition.